rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P5_Vehicle_Detection_And_Tracking/ReadMe.md

 ## 6. Video Processing Pipeline

-In order to process a video, the image processing pipeline developed in the earlier section is utilized.
-Heatmaps use overlapping bounding boxes and are used to detect vehicles in the image.
+In order to process a video, the image-processing pipeline developed in the earlier section is utilized.
+Heatmaps use overlapping bounding boxes  to detect vehicles in the image.
 The pipeline to use heatmap and sample images are presented in the above section.
 In particular, false positives are removed from the video by thresholding the heatmap.

+The following video presents the classifier detecting and tracking vehicles.
+The video contains few false positives and wobbly bounding boxes, but does a good job of detecting and tracking vehicles.
 Click on the image to run the video.

 [![Track-2](images/vehicledetandtrack.png)](https://youtu.be/VWZjQgi9e2M)

 ## 7. Conclusions

 An image/video processing pipeline is built to detect vehicles and track them using image processing techniques.
-The pipeline detects the vehicle and track them successfully.
-The pipeline does remarkably well under different test image and video scenario.
+The pipeline detects the vehicle and tracks them successfully.
+Although, there are few false positives and wobbly bounding boxes, the pipeline does remarkably well under different test images and video.

 Following are the opportunities to build a more robust pipeline for videos:
-* Integrate project 4 code in this project to track roadlines, detect vehicles and track them.
+* Integrate project 4 and 5 to detect road lines, vehicles and tracking them simultaneously.
-* Keep track of vehicle detection from previous frame.
+* Keep track of vehicle detection from previous frame and smoothen the tracking using averaging and using a first-order filter.
+* Speed up computations by refactoring the code and use tricks such as calculating HOG features for image once and utilizing it for sliding window search.

-The developed pipeline may fail under complex combinations of light/enviornmental/road conditions such as faded lines, exiting a highway, potholes, bumps, etc.
+The classifier is trained using vehicle images from the rear.
+The classifier is not robust to predict vehicles from side or using front images.
+The developed pipeline may fail under complex combinations of light/environmental/road conditions such as dawm/twilight/night time, rain/snow, road elevation or during taking sharp turns, etc.

 - - -
 ## 7. Reflections